monstagorilla/VA/README.md

 Sometimes, submodules remain in a dirty state because files are created by the build environment - which are not under version control.
 If you want to clean up your working directory, use `git submodule foreach git clean -f -n`, and remove the `-n` if your are sure to remove the listed files in the submodules.
-Afterwards, a `git submodule status` should return a clean copy.
+Afterwards, a `git submodule status` should return a clean copy.: